iamprim0rdial/cyber-security-notes/Linux.md

 ~ **Note** Ensure you have proper power or privilege for assigning permissions to the files.

 ---
+Nice cmd is used to set priority of the process . for non -root user the range belongs to +0 — +19 least priority

+Type: nice -n+15 find / -name “file-name”

+for security reasons user limitation can be set by configuring limit.conf file

+`/etc/security/limits.conf`

+renice - cmd is used to change the priority of running process .

+— renice +15 -p 1163 [ -p is for process id flag 1163 is pid for GID -g and for UID -u ]

+---

 ## Basic Linux Command: